Instruction in the Archives

 The Archives and Special Collections supports the teaching and learning mission of The New School by offering orientations, instruction, and other opportunities for engagement with archival and rare books research.
 All academic levels and university divisions are welcome, including language support classes, from Parsons Pre-College to graduate programs.

 Archivist-led instruction is open to faculty, staff, and students.
 We work with faculty to tailor class visits to learning objectives, and collaborate on creating meaningful assignments that incorporate archival and special collections resources.
-Visits may be singular or encompass a semester-long project.
+Class visits range from single session to semester-long projects.

-We are pleased to host one-on-one or group workshops, in person or via Zoom, synchronously or asynchronously.
+We are happy to host one-on-one or group workshops, in person or via Zoom, synchronous or asynchronous.

-The following examples of instruction may be offered as short presentations or developed into in-depth lesson plans:
+Here are examples of instruction to offer as short presentations or develop into in-depth lessons:

 Arranging Classes and Visits

-All instruction and orientation is scheduled between 10 am and 6 pm, Monday through Friday, although accommodations may be made for evening classes, depending upon staff availability.
+All archives-based instruction and orientation is scheduled between 10 am and 5 pm, Monday through Friday, although accommodations may be made for evening classes, depending upon staff availability.
+We can accommodate classes of up to 18 students.

 Contact us at archivist@newschool.edu to begin a discussion, or complete the Instruction Request Form.
 If emailing, please tell us your course title, academic level, enrollment, when the class meets, and whether you would prefer a synchronous or asynchronous session.
 One of our archivists will respond within two business days.
 We require a minimum of two weeks advance notice to prepare a pedagogically sound, engaging lesson tailored to your class, and to compile primary source materials for class use.